(1900 Times Atlas of the World)

 En route to the castle

-The access to the citadel was protected by the peasants' houses and it could only be reached via a maze of narrow streets.
-In the XIVth century the rule of the Querini was challenged by the Byzantines and by the Ottomans who were able to seize the island, but the Querini always managed to come back.
+The Querini built a fortified citadel which included a church and their own palace.
+The access to it was protected by the peasants' houses and it could only be reached via a maze of narrow streets.
+In the XIVth century the rule of the Querini was challenged by the Byzantines and by the Ottomans who were able to temporarily seize the island, but the Querini always managed to come back.

 Walls of the castle

-The citadel was built on an existing rock and at some points its walls are just a modest addition to the natural precipitous slope.
+The citadel was built on an existing fortification and at some points its medieval walls were just a modest addition to the ancient ones and to the natural precipitous slope.
 The interior of the citadel is almost completely lost, only the outer walls have survived to this day.

 Details of the main building and of a surviving tower

-Entrance to the castle: coat of arms of the Querini and small opening on its ceiling
+Entrance to the castle: (left) coat of arms of the Querini; (right) small opening on its ceiling; the image used as background for this page shows a detail of another coat of arms

-The situation worsened in 1522 when Sultan Suleyman the Great conquered Rhodes: the fortifications of Stampalia could do very little in case of a serious Ottoman attempt to seize the town: the opening in the ceiling above the entrance was a sort of silver bullet in case of attack: it is said that the defendants used it to throw beehives on the enemy relying on the insects to disband the assailants.
-Clearly it was a useless weapon against the Sultan's powerful cannon, so the Querini had to resort to diplomacy to avoid losing Stampalia.
+The situation worsened in 1522 when Sultan Suleyman the Great conquered Rhodes: the fortifications of Stampalia could do very little in case of a serious Ottoman attempt to seize the town: the opening in the ceiling above the entrance was a sort of silver bullet in case of attack: it is said that the defendants used it to throw beehives on the assailants to disband them.
+Clearly it was a useless weapon against the Sultan's powerful guns, so the Querini had to resort to diplomacy to avoid losing Stampalia.

 Coats of arms of the Querini